Stability Pool and Liquidations

 3. Debt Is Repaid Using VUSD VUSD from the Stability Pool is used to fully or partially repay the borrower’s outstanding debt, depending on pool availability.

-4. Collateral Is Claimed The protocol seizes collateral from the liquidated position and: - Applies a 2% protocol fee - Sends 0.5% to the liquidator - Distributes the rest to Stability Pool depositors based on their share
+4. Collateral Is Claimed The protocol seizes collateral from the liquidated position and distributes it as follows: • 0.7% protocol fee • 99.3% distributed to Stability Pool depositors based on their share (Note: whitelisted liquidators do not receive additional rewards.)

 📘 Example

 Imagine a user locks $200 worth of stIOTA as collateral and mints 100 VUSD.
-Later, if stIOTA drops in value and the user’s collateral ratio falls below 110%, the position becomes eligible for liquidation.
+Later, if the price of stIOTA drops and the user’s collateral ratio falls to 110% (meaning the total collateral value becomes $110) or lower, the position becomes eligible for liquidation.

 Here’s what happens: